 Dr. Luther F. Carter

-Dr. L. Fred Carter has served as the president of Francis Marion University since 1999.
-He is longest-serving president in FMU history, and, at present, the longest-serving public college president in South Carolina.
+Dr. Luther F. Carter has served as the president of Francis Marion University since 1999.
+He is longest-serving president in FMU history, and presently the longest-serving public college president in South Carolina.

 He is the recipient of the South Carolina Order of the Palmetto, and honorary degrees from the College of Charleston, Lander University and the Citadel.